 They have lots of energy so a happy pup is a tired pup.
 Otherwise they will get bored and find trouble to get into.
 So fetch or run or something like that each day, they will love you for it.

 One of several points to keep in mind, is that your puppy is going to chew on some things as all young puppies do.
 Puppies will be puppies, chewing and digging, but this stage will all pass soon enough.

-A bone or two is also nice to have for their young teeth and bones.
+A bone or two is also nice to have for their young teeth and bones grow strong.